Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 But it wasn’t hopeless.
 If he learned anything from his father and mothers: hope was eternal.

 In any case, his arrival had generated some weird publicity.
 He didn’t make a big fuss out of it at first, but he was there as a public figure, and cameras were always looking at him.
 Iraqis took a shine to him basically instantly.
-“The Bull of Uruk” they called him, now.
+"The Bull of Uruk" they called him, now.
 After all, the internet *loved* weird, and what was weirder than a freak slab-boy from outer space, come to his (alleged) dad’s (alleged) former palace, to (allegedly) perform some…what?
 Magic trick?

 Well, he had a shovel and a chisel, so that should clue them in, hopefully.